FINRA Foundation Military Spouse Fellow Profile - Shay Cook

 Shay Cook, MS, AFC®

-"The Military Spouse Fellowship Program has given me the information I need to provide great service to my clients in the area of financial readiness."
+"The Military Spouse Fellowship Program has given me the information I need to provide great service to my clients (individual and organization) in the area of financial readiness."

 Shay, who has a bachelor's degree in psychology from the University of Maryland University College and a master's in psychology from Walden University, began her career in the financial services field after she married her husband Nathaniel, an Air Force computer systems administrator, in 1999.